simonedambrogio/Brightness/README.md

 ## Quick Reproduction (using pre-computed results)

-1. **Download Data**: Get the data from the OSF repository and organize it in the `data/` folder as shown in the Repository Structure
+1. **Download Data**: Get the data from the OSF repository and organize it as shown in the Repository Structure.
+Configure paths in `config.yaml`.

-2. **Generate Figures**: Use the pre-computed model fits to immediately reproduce all figures:
+2. **Generate Figures**: Use the pre-computed model fits from the `output/` folder to immediately reproduce all figures:
    ```bash
    Rscript scripts/mediation/make-figures.R
    Rscript scripts/p\(accept\)/make-figures.R